guerrato/asafe-digital-test/README.md

 ## API

-On the other hand, the `API` package is designed to function as a service, to be hosted on servers, and capable of scaling horizontally without issues.
+On the other hand, the `API` package is designed to function as a service, to be hosted on servers, and capable of `scaling horizontally without issues`.

 Although both packages reside in the same repository, they serve entirely different purposes.
 This is also why a Dockerfile has been included as an example, providing a deployment method that can be used with AWS, Azure, Kubernetes, or any other orchestrator.